 You may not need brand new appliances if yours are relatively new.
 You can choose to paint appliances that are in good shape, or decide on new appliances that aren’t the most expensive.
 Depending on what you want for your appliances, this can be a big budget breaker or keep your budget on target.

-Saving Money on Your Kitchen Renovation
+Saving Money on Your New Kitchen Cost

 - Go with products that are durable yet less expensive.